Scleroderma Patient

 Dr Kevin Tsui and Dr Pablo Sanchez

 In this breakout session, Dr. Tsui and Dr. Sanchez will discuss the transplant process for ILD patients.
-This talk will be a must-attend for anyone looking for information or advice about the transplant process and for those with serious lung complications from scleroderma.
+This talk will be a must-attend for anyone looking for information or advice about the transplant process and for those with lung complications from scleroderma who may be wondering if they will be a candidate for transplant in the future.

 Testimonials